CHRISHA1122/milestone-project-4/README.md

 #### Styling

-* I have used Materialize throughout the site primarily to assist with design and responsiveness and added my own custom styling.
+* I have used Bootstrap throughout the site primarily to assist with design and responsiveness and added my own custom styling.

 #### Images